conr2286/PocketFT8Xcvr/README.md

 # DSP Audio Architecture
 Decoding FT8 requires significant data storage and processing speed.
 To optimize program storage and processing speed so the Teensy is not over taxed, the Teensy Audio Library has been modified to allow Analog to Digital conversion to be run at the rate of 6400 samples per second.
 This allows audio data processing to be done at 3200 Hz.
 The 3200 Hz audio processing with a 2048 FTT to process the received audio for FT8 decoding yields a bin spacing of 3.125 Hz.
 For Teensy 4.1, the revised sample rate requires replacement of the core AudioStream.h file with the AudioStream6400.h file in the PocketFT8FW sketch folder.

 The algorithms developed by Karlis Goba use the 3.125 Hz spaced FFT bins to be screened in both frequency and time so that errors in symbol frequency and time reception can be overcome to provide really great FT8 decoding.
 The end spacing of the FT8 algorithms is 6.25 Hz.

 # Motivation and Related Projects
 In the mid-60s, the ARRL Handbook published a receiver design known as the Junior Miser's Dream offering so much with so little.
 Today, Charley Hill's concept for a self-contained FT8 transceiver, ideal for portable operation, again achieves so much with so little.
-The entire transceiver fits in a small enclosure, powered by a USB power block.
+The entire transceiver fits in a small enclosure, powered by a USB power brick.
 Pocket FT8 Revisited is a derivative of Charley's original concept.

 Unlike the uSDX and related multi-mode designs, Pocket FT8 focuses entirely on FT8.
+If you need CW, SSB, etc then Pocket FT8 is not for you.

 Charley and Barb have progressed with another Pocket FT8 derivative, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, most notably replacing the SI4735 with a Tayloe receiver.
-Pocket FT8 Revisited may someday
-    take that route but, for the moment, the SI4735 (whose spec'd AM sensitivy is absymal) seems able to QSO with any station receiving its 375 mW transmission.

 # Manifest
 * BenchTests:  Arduino sketches for incremental tests of the hardware